villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 [1949, 1948, 1962]
 ```

-We use the Now the benefit of the curried function is clearly visible, as we reduced the repeated code quite a plenty.
+When working with multiple similar problems, the benefit of the curried function is clearly visible, as we reduced the amount of repeated code quite a plenty.
 The currying can be generalized even further, as shown [in this blog post](http://blog.patrikstorm.com/function-currying-in-elixir).

 Now that we've gotten our hands dirty with functions and their behavior, let's take a look at some of the commonly used functions provided by the Elixir API.